By: Gabrielle Eisenhower on April 29th, 2022

 Connecting Students with Their Potential

 PA Virtual has partnered with local and statewide organizations to provide students with job shadowing, internship, apprenticeship, and employment opportunities.
 Examples include earning industry certifications online, securing an internship in a field of interest, or finding a job in a specific geographical area.
-Students have the option to meet with our Career Services Manager to discuss goals one on one and may earn independent study credits for their experiences.
+Students have the option to meet with our career services manager to discuss goals one on one and may earn independent study credits for their experiences.

 Our independent study program was launched in the 2020-2021 school year, allowing students to pursue their passions while earning school credit.
 We currently have students utilizing this program to pursue everything from theater and dance, to electrical work, to college-level math.

-The Career Services program is also building partnerships with local businesses, trade schools, online resources, and more to offer students real-world career opportunities.
+Pathways to Purpose is also building partnerships with local businesses, trade schools, online resources, and more to offer students real-world career opportunities.
 Providing students time and school credit to be learning or building a portfolio while in high school helps give them a head start in the workforce.

 Sisters Olivia and Kathryn, both members of the Class of 2022, perform in their theater and dance internship.